 What to Expect at a Bal des Pompiers

-The Paris Fire Brigade dates back to 1793, just four short years after the storming of the Bastille, and in 1810 Napoleon decreed it to be a military unit of the French Army devoted to the safety of Paris after a particularly devastating fire burned for 23 hours in the city.
+The Paris Fire Brigade dates back to 1793, just four short years after the storming of the Bastille, and in 1810 Napoleon Bonaparte decreed it to be a military unit of the French Army devoted to the safety of Paris after a particularly devastating fire burned for 23 hours.

-Today, the Paris Fire Brigade includes 8,700 men and women, making it the largest fire brigade in Europe and third largest in the world.
-They respond to about half a million interventions each year involving fires, explosions, floods, and accidents
+Today, the Paris Fire Brigade includes about 8,700 men and women, making it the largest fire brigade in Europe and third largest in the world.
+They respond to about half a million interventions each year involving fires, explosions, floods, and accidents.

-Although Paris Fire Brigade members march twice in the huge Bastille Day Parade along the Champs Élysées on July 14 - once on foot and once in fire trucks and other vehicles - the real celebrations take place at their Firemen's Balls, a tradition that began in Paris 100+ years ago and then spread across France.
+Although Paris Fire Brigade members typically march twice in the huge Bastille Day Parade along the Champs Élysées on July 14 - once on foot and once in fire trucks and other vehicles - the real celebrations take place at their Firemen's Balls, a tradition that began in Paris over 100 years ago and then spread across France.

 On July 13 and/or July 14th, the main fire station (caserne) in most of the city's 20 districts throws a huge party in its courtyard (or sometimes nearby at special venue such as a mansion or Roman arena) and welcomes in the public with music, dancing, and drinking for a rousing Bastille Day celebration.

-Most of the parties offer food for sale, huge inflated balls to toss in the air, disco lights, live bands, DJs, and perhaps other special effects.
+Most of these festive soirées offer food for sale (prices are quite reasonable), huge inflated balls to toss in the air, disco lights, live bands, DJs, and perhaps other special effects.

-The Bals des Pompiers at most stations begin at 9pm (a few may begin as early at 7pm, especially if they have music for kids) and finally wind down around 4am, just as the sun starts to come up after the short July night.
+The Bals des Pompiers at most stations begin at 9pm (a few may begin as early at 6:30pm, especially if they have music or other entertainment for kids) and finally wind down around 4am, just as the sky begins to lighten after the very short July night.

-The parties attract people of all ages, including families with babies and young children, although many of the families tend to leave by midnight.
+The parties attract people of all ages, including families with babies and young children, although many of the families with small kids tend to leave by midnight.

 By afternoon, you'll begin to see the firemen move their fire trucks out of the stations and park along nearby streets to make room for party guests in the courtyards next to their barracks.